quickshell-mirror/quickshell-examples/wlogout/README.md

 This is a mostly faithful clone of [wlogout](https://github.com/ArtsyMacaw/wlogout).

-You can run the example with `quickshell -c shell.qml`.
+You can run the example with `quickshell -p shell.qml`.

 ![](./image.png)